What is UV LED Curing?

 |EBECRYL® 892||4||̴ 140||Polyester acrylate, giving low odor and high surface hardness|

-Alternatively, Allnex UCECOAT® range of waterborne UV resins is very well suited for LED curing.
+The allnex UCECOAT® range of waterborne UV resins is very well suited for LED curing.
 Waterbased systems will inherently reduce oxygen inhibition, and because of that display improved surface cure.
-Additional information on such systems can be found here.
-Within Allnex UCECOAT® range of waterborne UV resins, UCECOAT® 7200 stands out for its high reactivity.
+Additional information on such systems can be found here [ADD NEW LINK].
+Within allnex UCECOAT® range of waterborne UV resins, UCECOAT® 7200 stands out for its high reactivity.

 |Solid Content||Viscosity (cP @ 25 °C)||pH||Notes|